m0chan/m0chan.github.io/_posts/2019-07-31-Kerberos-Attacks-In-Depth.md

-That's what Golden Tickets are except they are slightly different in the fact that Silver Tickets request `TGS` (Ticket Granting Service) tickets which grant you access to individual target service.
+That's what Golden Tickets are except they are slightly different in the fact that Silver Tickets request `TGS`  tickets which grant you access to individual target service.
 Whereas with Golden Ticket you forge a `TGT` with the `krbtgt` hash which grants you access to every service and/or machine in the entire Domain.